Kurrawong/event-test-harness/README.md

 Event broker test harness, to test messaging function and connectivity between applications.
 Current configuration includes two applications, a producer and a consumer.
+It also includes simple test images for rdf-delta-server and rdf-delta-fuseki-server

 **Producer**